telerik/winforms-docs/scheduler/scheduler-navigator/navigation-step.md

 ---
 title: Navigation Step
-page_title: Navigation Step | UI for WinForms Documentation
+page_title: Navigation Step | RadScheduler
-description: Navigation Step
+description: RadScheduler offers the ability to navigate through dates by using day/week/month steps.
+The step is defined by the developer.
 slug: winforms/scheduler/scheduler-navigator/navigation-step
 tags: navigation,step
 published: True